 RSG: Oh, that’s awesome.
 How long did the whole process take from idea to manifestation?

 RSG: Oh, that’s not too long.
-About six months?
+Was it about six months?

 RSG: When you were building it, were you testing it with actual students?
-Did you incorporate friends in the design at all or in the testing to see if you got it right?
+Did you incorporate friends in the design in the testing to see if you got it right?

 RSG: So cool.
 At what level are you implementing it right now?
 Schools?
 Districts?

 Natalie: So the best way it works is if students within a school start the initiative themselves.
 They can start a club, get a bunch of people interested, register their school in the app and then start posting.
 We’ve had that kind at many schools.
 Right now we’re in 31 countries, I believe.
-And we just released in Spanish as well and working on translating a few more languages.
+And we just released in Spanish, as well, and are working on translating a few more languages.